Rinthy-AI/gemm/gemm.md

 If `DEBUG_OUTPUT` is `true`, then we'll print whether `A` and `B` will be transposed during the operation, as well as the initial contents of `A`, `B`, and `C`.
-The `printMat` function is generic over the element type---just like `initMatrix` above---and prints the matrix elements in a format that can be easily copied into a Python REPL.
+The `printMat` function is generic over the element type—just like `initMatrix` above—and prints the matrix elements in a format that can be easily copied into a Python REPL.

 ```cpp